umee-network/peggo/README.md

  will send a message to Umee requesting a new batch.

- **Batches**: Peggo queries Umee for any batches ready to be relayed and relays them over to Ethereum using the `submitBatch` function on the Gravity contract.
+ **Batches**: Peggo queries Umee for any batches ready to be relayed and relays them over to Ethereum using the `submitBatch` function on the Gravity Bridge contract.